microsoft/pai/pai-management/doc/cluster-bootup.md

 - The first machine in the machine list will be configured as the master node.
 - If not explicitly specified, the SSH port is set to `22`.
 - If not explicitly specified, the cluster DNS is set to the value of the `nameserver` field in `/etc/resolv.conf` file of the master node.
-- If not explicitly specified, the IP range used by Kuberntes is set to `10.254.0.0/16`.
+- If not explicitly specified, the IP range used by Kubernetes is set to `10.254.0.0/16`.
 - The docker registry is set to `docker.io`, and the docker namespace is set to `openpai`.
 In another word, all PAI service images will be pulled from `docker.io/openpai` (see [this link](https://hub.docker.com/r/openpai/) on DockerHub for the details of all images).
 - Cluster id is set to `pai-example`.
 - Cluster id is set to `pai-example`.